venkataravuri/autonomous-driving-adas/docs/sensors.md

 - Camera 2 covers the rear (120° FoV).
 - Four other cameras cover the left, right, front-left, and front-right regions, respectively, with smaller FoVs.

+Camera provides vision to the car, enabling multiple tasks like object classification, segmentation, and localization.

+Cameras provide rich visual information and object classification (identifying what the object is), such as recognizing a car, a pedestrian, or a cyclist.

+A camera captures a 2D image of the scene.

+- Detected Object 1: 2D bounding box (x1', y1'), object class: "car", confidence: 0.95.
+- Detected Object 2: 2D bounding box (x2', y2'), object class: "pedestrian", confidence: 0.85.

 ### Calibration